Can You Use Gas Engine Oil in a Diesel?

 Sometimes, diesel oil contains additives to help reduce emissions.
 These additives are less important to some individuals in the diesel truck community, which is quite alright.

 Can You Use Diesel Motor Oil in a Gas Engine?

-Generally speaking, using diesel motor oil in a gasoline engine is fine.
+Using diesel motor oil in a gasoline engine is typically fine provided it meets the specifications of the motor.
 Make sure the viscosity is correct; you don’t want to put heavy oil in a car designed to use an ultra-light oil.
 Some brands sell dual-purpose oil for diesel and gasoline engines.

 Still Not Sure?
 Where to Find Out

 If you’re concerned about using gasoline engine oil in a diesel engine, just check the forums to see if your engine can use standard motor oil.
 The owner’s manual may also provide some direction.
 Chances are it’ll be fine for a while.
 But if your diesel can’t use oil meant for gas engines, it’s best to drain and replace the oil as soon as possible.

 Clarke is an automotive enthusiast with a massive collection of junker cars and trucks.
 Based in Colorado, Clarke spends the winter months researching automotive news and history.
 During the summer, he’s the lead Junkyard Mob off-road, motocross, and watersports contributor.Read more about Clarke Bradford